Kitchen Renovation Brisbane: Your Guide to Kitchen Renovations in 2023

 Option 4: Put everything on the credit card

 If all you’re planning is a few coats of paint to freshen up the kitchen, then a credit card could work as a finance option.
 But we recommend proceeding with extreme caution if you’re planning to finance a full-scale kitchen renovation on your credit card.
 Credit card interest rates are high…very high!
 Even cards that offer a lower rate (such as 9.90% p.a.) will still typically charge 21%+ p.a. for cash withdrawals (which may be necessary if your trades don’t accept payment by credit card).
-Once again, talk to a finance broker before you commit to paying for your kitchen renovations in Brisbane with a credit card.
-A mortgage broker will be able to talk you through all the available options and compare which product is going to work the best for your situation.
+Once again, talk to an expert finance broker before you commit to paying for your kitchen renovations in Brisbane with a credit card.
+Our professional mortgage brokers will be able to talk you through all the available options and compare which product is going to work the best for your situation.

 KITCHEN RENOVATION COMPANIES IN BRISBANE

 There are plenty of renovation companies in Brisbane that specialise in kitchen renovations.
 You can also read out these kitchen renovators reviews for kitchen renovations in Brisbane.
 Finding the right one will depend on your overall kitchen renovation budget, the work required and what level of involvement you want them to have (i.e., project managing vs. labour-hire).

 Houzz lists an extensive index of kitchen renovation companies currently operating in the Brisbane area, including: